aadhitechie/blog_app_-Clean-Architecture-Bloc-Supabase-in-Flutter-/README.md

-# Clean Architecture in Flutter – Tutorial Project
+# Clean Architecture in Flutter – Blog App Project

 This repository contains my completed project  on building a full-stack Flutter application using **Clean Architecture**.